tigerfarm/notifyweb/README.md

 Use the send notification program(sendNotification.js) to send a notification to the app user.

-In the file, sendNotification.js, set identity to the identity you used in the web application.
+In the file, sendNotification.js, set identity to the Twilio Notify registered identity.

 For example:
 ````